Ragekill3377/Titanox/README.md

-# **Titanox: iOS**
+# **Titanox**

 **`Titanox`** is a hooking framework for iOS.
 It utilizes `fishhook` for symbol rebinding and `MemX` for memory related tasks.
-On top of that, it has a built-in ``capstone-engine`` for runtime dissasembly!
-This library supports function hooking, address dissasembly, method swizzling, memory patching etc. It does not have any external dependencies and can be used on **non-jailbroken/non-rooted** IOS devices with full functionailty!!!
+This library supports function hooking, method swizzling, memory patching etc. It does not have any external dependencies and can be used on **non-jailbroken/non-rooted** IOS devices with full functionailty!!!

 [Titanox Discord Server](https://discord.gg/VRJDUhBF)